Root polytopes, tropical types, and toric edge ideals: Acknowledgments

 \section{Acknowledgments}

 We would like to thank Laura Ballard, Michael Joswig, Suho Oh, Tina O'Keefe, Vic Reiner, Raman Sanyal, and Adam Van Tuyl for helpful conversations.
-We also thank Akiyoshi Tsuchiya for providing us a positive answer to Question \ref{question: regularity-subgraphs}.
+We also thank Akiyoshi Tsuchiya for providing us a positive answer to Question \ref{question: regularity-subgraphs} and Kieran Bhaskara for pointing out an error in earlier version of the statement of Theorem~\ref{thm: regbound}.
+We are grateful to an anonymous referee for helpful comments.
 The first author was partially supported by the NSF GRFP under Grant No. DGE-1650441.
 The second author was partially supported by Simons Foundation Grant $\#964659$.
 The third author was supported by the Heilbronn Institute for Mathematical Research.